-It all began with an off-handed remark to a fellow author about a support group for writers.
-A sign up list was offered and on September 1, 2011, we had our first group blog posting with about forty writers participating.
+It all began with an off-handed remark to a fellow author about a writer’s support group.
+A sign-up list was offered and on September 1, 2011, we had our first group blog posting with about forty writers participating.

-Two and a half years later, the Insecure Writer’s Support Group (IWSG) has grown far beyond its humble beginnings.
-There are now three hundred members who post every month, a Facebook group with over six hundred members, and a website bursting with information!
+The Insecure Writer’s Support Group (IWSG) has now grown far beyond its humble beginnings.
+There are three hundred members who post every month, a Facebook group with over six hundred members, and a website bursting with information!

 Writers need support and encouragement.
 We want to know what choices we’ll have to make during our journey.
 And we want to be armed and ready with the knowledge to make our dreams come true.
 That is the force that drives the IWSG.

 1 – A website that’s a database of information.

 The official IWSG site – http://www.insecurewriterssupportgroup.com/ – is filled with information.
 Seven administrators man the site, keeping the content updated.
 It’s a writing database, focusing on major links, other databases, and resources for writers.
 Topics include writing tips; publishers, agents, and queries; self-publishing; marketing; contests; publications; and services.
 (Including a link to How to Write Shop!)
 The administrators post every Monday, and Wednesdays often feature guest posts from experts in the industry.

 The first Wednesday of every month is the official blog posting day.
 Members discuss their insecurities, frustrations, and concerns on their blogs, and others visit to offer encouragement and advice.
 Often the kindness and words of wisdom have kept writers going when they were ready to give up.
 Friendships have been forged and critique partners established.
 Members have discovered solutions to their problems.
 Those who actively participate and visit others benefit and become a blessing to the group.